 The Burger Wagon

-The mobile accessory to Boone's beloved brick-and-mortar for top-notch burgers, The Cardinal, this food truck is worth stopping and u-turning for if you catch a glimpse of its iconic red and white wrap.
-Think of it as a sampler version of the restaurant, with a pared-down menu featuring those cheesy triple stacks or beet and veggie burgers for the herbivores.
+The mobile accessory to Boone's beloved brick-and-mortar for top-notch burgers, The Cardinal, this food truck is worth stopping and u-turning if you catch a glimpse of its iconic red and white wrap.
+Think of it as a pared-down version of the restaurant, with familiar roadside food options featuring cheesy triple stacks and piles of shoestring french fries or beet and veggie burgers for the herbivores.

 Booneshine Food Truck